This section provides information about techniques for more effective use of mysql and about mysql operational behavior.

 For beginners, a useful startup option is

 which has the same effect).
-It is helpful for cases when you
+Safe-updates mode is helpful for

-rows only by specifying the key values that identify them.
+you can modify rows only by specifying the key values that

 SET sql_safe_updates=1, sql_select_limit=1000, max_join_size=1000000;